create3000/x_ite/docs/What's-New.md

 X\_ITE v4.7.0 Released
 =======================

-*Leipzig, 5th December 2021*: This release implements some of the new X3Dv4 features.
+*Leipzig, 5th December 2021*: This release implements some of the new X3Dv4 Features.
 X3Dv4 Draft is available at <https://www.web3d.org/specifications/X3Dv4Draft/ISO-IEC19775-1v4-CD1/Part01/Architecture.html>.

 This release also increased pure rendering speed (without routing and scripting) of up to 30%, that is a huge amount, especially when there are many nodes (300 and more).

 {% capture notice-text %}
-#### New features
+#### New Features

 - Added X3DLightNode.shadows field.
 - Updated range of X3DLightNode.intensity.